blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

-# Create, Deploy and Interact with a Smart Contracts
+# Create, Deploy and Interact with Smart Contracts
-Goal: Creating a 'purchasing' smart contract and deploy it to the blockchain.
+Goal: Creating a 'purchasing' and custom token smart contracts and deploy them to the blockchain.

 ### Create a Smart Contract
 Smart contracts are essentially lines of code which control the execution of a transaction between blockchain accounts based on events.
 Smart contracts are regarded as self-executing and intended to avoid the need of intermediaries or 3rd parties.

-We will use the Solidity(https://solidity.readthedocs.io/en/latest/) programming language throughout these tutorials to program Ethereum-blockchain compatible smart contracts.
+We will use the Solidity (https://solidity.readthedocs.io/en/latest/) programming language throughout these tutorials to program Ethereum-blockchain compatible smart contracts.

-Solidity has influences from C++, Python and JavaScript and you'll see some of the similar syntax used in the following examples.
+Solidity has influences from C++, Python and JavaScript and you will see some of the similar syntax used in the following examples.

 #### A 'Purchasing' Smart Contract
-In this series, we are going to build a simple blockchain-powered e-commerce app, where buyers are limited to only 1 of any item.
+In this series, we are going to build a simple blockchain-powered ecommerce marketplace, where buyers are limited to only purchase 1 of any item.

 We will start with creating a basic `Purchasing` smart contract to record products, total quantity, and buyers on the blockchain.